 - Add a second ruleset by clicking on the Add New Ruleset.

-- You’ll be prompted to give this new ruleset a name.
-Let’s call ours “Exit-Intent.”
+- You’ll then need to give this new ruleset a name.
+Let’s call ours, “Exit-Intent.”

 - Hit the Save button to add your new ruleset.

 From here, enable Exit-Intent® by adding a new condition for exit intent.

 Hit the Save button at the top of the screen to save your new settings.